 The previous permissions can be updated with the chmod command.
 This command takes an octet as a parameter, following the octal notation of the Unix chmod command.
 The octet must be a three-digit base-8 number.
-Each digit,
+Each digit, with a value between 0 and 7, represents the rights for the owner, group and other, respectively.
+The rights are represented by these values:

-- The USE bit adds 4 to its total (in binary 100) - The MANAGE bit adds 2 to its total (in binary 010) - The ADMIN bit adds 1 to its total (in binary 001)
+• The USE bit adds 4 to its total (in binary 100)

+- The MANAGE bit adds 2 to its total (in binary 010) - The ADMIN bit adds 1 to its total (in binary 001)